1504raghavnama/Alzheimer-s-Disease-Detection/README.md

 # 🚀 ResNet50 Transfer Learning

-To improve upon the baseline CNN, the project uses **ResNet50 with ImageNet-pretrained weights** as the feature extraction backbone.
-Transfer learning allows the model to reuse visual representations learned from a large-scale image dataset and adapt them to the Alzheimer's MRI classification task.
+To improve upon the baseline CNN, the project uses **ResNet50 with ImageNet-pretrained weights** for transfer learning.
+The pretrained convolutional backbone is adapted to the Alzheimer's MRI classification task through partial fine-tuning and a custom classification head.

 ### 🏗️ Architecture